-Macy’s results beat forecasts on holiday sales lift
+Macy's holiday quarter beats Street, investors skeptical on strategy

 Net income attributable to the company fell to $340 million, or $1.09 per share, from $740 million, or $2.37 per share, a year earlier.

-The company also reaffirmed its full-year forecast on Tuesday.
+The company reaffirmed its full-year forecast on Tuesday.

-Reportng by Nivedita Balu in Bengaluru and Melissa Fares in New York; editing by Tomasz Janowski and Steve Orlofsky
+Reportng by Nivedita Balu in Bengaluru and Melissa Fares in New York; editing by Steve Orlofsky and Bernadette Baum